Nikolai Rubinstein: Pianism

 Nikolai Rubinstein was generally regarded as one of the greatest pianists of his time, although now his reputation is overshadowed by that of his brother Anton.
 His pianistic style was quite at odds with that of his fiery brother.
 He instead opted for a restrained classicism more in line with the musical values of Clara Schumann than Franz Liszt.
 Edward Garden writes in the New Grove (2001), "His performances emphasized salient details of the structure of a piece and revealed great clarity of detail."

 According to Harold C. Schonberg, Anton Rubinstein is reported to have said that "if Nikolai had really worked on it, he could have been the better pianist of the two."
 One of Nikolai's pupils, Emil von Sauer, wrote a comparison of the two brothers' playing styles in 1895:

 It is difficult to say which was the better pianist.
 In every way as different as the brothers were in personal appearance—the one dark, almost to blackness; the other very fair — so different was their playing.
 The playing of Nicholas was more like that of Tausig, only warmer and more impulsive.
 Perhaps Anton Rubinstein was the more inspired player of the two, but he was unequal.
 Nicholas never varied; his playing both in private and in public was always the same, and he kept up the same standard of excellence.

 Students

 Nikolai Rubinstein's best-known piano students were Sergei Taneyev, Emil von Sauer and Alexander Siloti.
 Sauer and Siloti went on to study under Franz Liszt.
-His other notable pupils included Ernst Jedliczka and Henryk Pachulski.
+His other notable pupils included Ina Lange, Ernst Jedliczka and Henryk Pachulski.

 As a composer

 Rubinstein was also a composer of some note, though Garden dismisses his music as "unimportant.

-Among his most popular works is his Tarantella in G minor and his Fantasia on a Theme by Schumann, both for piano solo.
+Among his most popular works is his Tarantella in G minor.
 When asked why he did not compose more than he did, he replied that his brother Anton "composed enough for three."